Friday, October 25, 2024

 The ferry took the alternative route, and in the shelter of the Summer Isles there were suddenly loads of birds.
 I scanned madly but could see no shearwaters or petrels among the gulls, kittiwakes, and shags.
 Several pods of dolphins were seen out on the Minch, some coming very close and being easily identified as common dolphins.

-Before going back on deck, we called in at the Coffee Cabin and had a slice of their very nice raspberry and coconut cake each, Greger with his usual black coffee, me with a comforting hot chocolate.
+Before going back out on deck, we called in at the Coffee Cabin and had a slice of their very nice raspberry and coconut cake each, Greger with his usual black coffee, me with a comforting hot chocolate.
 Thus fortified, we returned to the field of battle!

 Comments: Post a Comment